schen921/cs766/README.md

 # Interfacing with the Device

 The device used for this study is a Intel Real sense Depth camera.
-The camera outputs data inRGB  and  Depth.
+The camera outputs data in RGB  and  Depth.
 Our  first  task  involved  interfacing  with  the  device.
-We  used  ”pyrealsense2”and ”Opencv” to interface with the camera and extract the data.
-The data is then packaged asa custom ROS image message as it it easy to interface with the embedded computer installed onthe robot.
+We  used  ”pyrealsense2” and ”Opencv” to interface with the camera and extract the data.
+The data is then packaged as a custom ROS image message as it it easy to interface with the embedded computer installed onthe robot.
 The package is then sent to OpenCV for further analysis using the ”CvBridge”.
-Theprocess of data acquisition and analysis is shown in Figure 3.
+The process of data acquisition and analysis is shown in Figure 3.

 <div align="center">
 <img src="./docs/cvbridge.png" width="400" height="300">